- Search The Registry

 - My Account

-*On this date in 1867, Johnson C. Smith University was founded.
-It is one of over 100 Historically Black colleges and Universities (HBCU) in America.
+*On this date, in 1867, Johnson C. Smith University was founded.
+It is among over 100 Historically Black colleges and Universities (HBCUs) in America.

-In appreciation, the school became Biddle Memorial Institute until 1923.
-From 1921 to 1922, the late Mrs. Jane Berry Smith, of Pittsburgh, Pa., gave funds for the erection of a theological dormitory, a science hall, a teachers' cottage and a memorial gate and provided a handsome endowment for the institution in memory of her late husband Johnson C. Smith.
+In appreciation, the school became Biddle Memorial Institute in 1923.
+From 1921 to 1922, the late Mrs. Jane Berry Smith of Pittsburgh, Pa., gave funds for the erection of a theological dormitory, a science hall, a teachers' cottage, and a memorial gate and provided a handsome endowment for the institution in memory of her late husband Johnson C. Smith.

-In recognition, the Board of Trustees voted to change the name of the school to Johnson C. Smith University.
-In 1928, the institution attained the status of an independent college, affiliated with the Presbyterian Church in the United States of America.
+In recognition, the Board of Trustees voted to change the school's name to Johnson C. Smith University.
+In 1928, the institution attained the status of an independent college affiliated with the Presbyterian Church in the United States of America.
 In 1932, the university's charter began to admit women to the senior division.
 Johnson C. Smith University joined the United Negro College Fund in 1944.
-This fund was organized primarily to help church-related schools of higher learning to revamp, expand and to create new areas of service.
+This fund was organized primarily to help church-related schools of higher learning to revamp, expand, and to create new areas of service.

-Today the 100-acre campus of Johnson C. Smith University can be found near Charlotte N.C.
+The 100-acre campus of Johnson C. Smith University can be found near Charlotte, N.C.

 Black American Colleges and Universities: